liamzdenek/ferment-ai/memory-bank/ecs-migration-guide.md

 ## Conclusion

 This migration to an Entity-Component-System architecture will provide a more flexible, performant, and maintainable implementation of the Ferment AI system.
 By clearly separating data (components) from behavior (systems), we can create a more modular and extensible system that better supports the requirements of real-time, event-driven applications.
+The modularization of the Journal implementation into specialized manager classes further enhances these benefits by providing a clearer separation of concerns and improved maintainability.